linusshops/iddqd/README.md

-rewrites that method to insert an event dispatcher immediately before the logic to determine whether a class rewrite is valid; the entire XML representation is passed by reference as event data, which can then be observed in any other module and the XML representation can be manipulated without restriction before it is finally passed back to the original flow.
+rewrites that method to insert an event dispatcher immediately before the logic to determine whether a class rewrite is valid; the entire XML representation is passed by reference as event data, which can then be observed in any other module, at which point the XML representation can be manipulated without restriction before it is finally passed back to the original flow.

 A rewrite is just a simple example, though. **iddqd** lifts any and every restriction when it comes to what classes get instantiated by Magento.